 He pushed out a seat, and Ime joined him at the café’s table.
 The brown-eyed leader had an expansive list of alternative date spots, but he had chosen the location the last few times.
 Theodore wanted to visit some place “normal” that was within his “budget.”
 Ime never understood why Theodore insisted on making his own money.
 He could spoil him, but Theodore refused at every moment.
 Even now his kitten wore a no-name brand, yellow striped hoodie and tacky green, floral print shorts.
 Those dirty sandals were months old.

 “Seeing you ticked at my choice of clothing brings me great joy,” Theodore said with a chuckle.
 Ime rolled his eyes.
 Was his expression that easy to read?

-“They’re hideous,” Ime said with a smile curling his lips.
+“They’re hideous,” Ime said with a smile curling his full lips.

 “Aren’t they ugly?
 I picked these out yesterday with you in mind.”